dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 | `net5.0` | None | None |
 | `net5.0-windows10.0.19401` | **None, probably** (see below) | **Windows Forms and WPF (!)** |

-This repeats the .NET Core 3.0 problem for .NET Core 3.1, but given what Rx 4.2 did, compatibility meant Rx 5.0 pretty much had to do the same thing regardless of whether you think it was right or wrong.
+This repeats the .NET Core 3.0 problem for .NET Core 3.1, but this is understandable: given what Rx 4.2 did, compatibility meant Rx 5.0 pretty much had to do the same thing regardless of whether you think it was right or wrong.

 It does **not** repeat the mistake with the `net5.0` TFM but then it can't: when targeting .NET 5.0 or later, the build tools prevent you from trying to use Windows Forms or WPF unless you've specified that your target platform has to be Windows.